pjincz/localtunnel-c/README.md

-# Localtunnel's C implementation
+# Localtunnel C implementation

 Localtunnel is a simple tool, can be used to quickly exposes your localhost to the world for easy testing and sharing!

 The original code is written by nodejs.
 This is a C implementation of localtunnel.
-It uses much less memory, so can be easily runs on resource-constrained devices (eg, router).
+It uses much less resources, so can be easily runs on resource-constrained devices (eg, your home router).

 See <https://github.com/localtunnel/localtunnel> for more details.

 ## Difference with the official one

 * Doesn't support local https server.
-It looks nonsense.
+Because it looks nonsense.
 * Be more stingy with link creation to save server resource.

 ## How to build (Debian / Ubuntu)